Beginner Reading

 - MP is your main resource.
 You spend it on players, levels, morale, stamina tools, doctors, staff, freelancers, transfers, and stadium growth.

-- You mainly earn MP from weekly payouts, trophies, awards, and other club systems.
+- You mainly earn MP from weekly payouts, trophies, awards, weekly goals, rivalry bonuses, and other club systems.
 Good managers spend MP with a plan instead of reacting emotionally after one match.

 - Before every match, check four things: